Growing the Future Opportunity Fund

 About the Awards

 The goal of the fund is to assist students who experience unexpected financial emergencies that might otherwise negatively affect their academic progress.
 Emergency funds are typically awarded no more than once per academic year on a case-by-case basis and are not intended to provide relief for a student's recurring expenses.
 The funds are not loans but awards that are not expected to be repaid back to the fund.
 Funds awarded do not need to be repaid, however, they may be subject to federal taxes.
 The amount of each award is in relation to individual needs and in most cases does not exceed $1,000.
+Technology awards will typically be loans of equipment, which must be returned in good working order when the student graduates or otherwise separates from the University.

 Eligibility and How to Apply